scp756-221/course-site/docs/g1-graf/page.md

 ## Next Steps

-TODO: verbiage and segue to the term project

 The insights provided by Grafana are useful but Grafana would be even more useful if your application can output tailored metrics.
 In the next guide, you will explore Prometheus to understand how it manages and surfaces the data collected and how an application can leverage Prometheus to enable monitoring.